aws/aws-cdk-rfcs/README.md

 Our experience shows that such a meeting can save a lot of time and energy.

+Use the RFC tracking issue to record some initial API and design ideas and collect early feedback and use cases as a preparation for the kick off meeting.
+You can start the meeting by letting participants obtaining context from the tracking issue.

-Use the tracking issue to record any ideas and decisions from the kick-off meeting and update the issue checklist to indicate that the kick-off meeting has happened,
+At the end of the meeting, record any ideas and decisions in the tracking issue and update the checklist to indicate that the kick-off meeting has happened.

 ### 4. Write RFC document and implement prototype